Ochiruko/Ochiruko/README.md

 If you're looking for a motivated learner who thrives in collaborative environments, I'd be thrilled to connect!
 You can reach me at dylansommer96@gmail.com.

-"To learn and not do is really to not learn.
-To know and not do is really to not know."
+"To learn and not to do is really not to learn.
+To know and not to do is really not to know."
 —Stephen R. Covey